SimonSubokLee/ston-docs-son/admin/bypass.kr.rst

    - ``OFF (default)`` This setting allows for a client session to use a dedicated origin server session.
      Requests are always bypassed to the same server.
-     Either the client or the origin server terminates the session.
-Other parties' sessions will also be closed.
+     Either the client or the origin server can terminate the session, at which point Other parties' sessions will also be closed.

    - ``OFF`` This setting does not use a dedicated session.